Why Do Rabbits Jump Over Each Other?

 Rabbits jump over each other when they’re excited, playing, showing affection to each other, or as a way of exhibiting dominance.

-If you’re a bunny owner or carer, you must have observed that when your bunnies are playing, or courting, they usually jump over each other.
+If you’re a bunny owner or carer, you must have observed that they usually jump over each other when your bunnies are playing or courting.

-Male rabbits also known as bucks usually jump over female rabbits also known as doe during courtship as a way of displaying their strength and agility.
+Male rabbits, also known as bucks, usually jump over female rabbits, also known as a doe, during courtship to display their strength and agility.

 On the other hand, the doe would also reciprocate by jumping over the buck to express their interest and acceptance to the males.

-Rabbits jumping over each is also a sign of dominance especially when they’re competing for food such as hay, fresh vegetables, specially formulated pellets such as biscuits, Weetabix, or fresh fruits like nectarines.
+Rabbits jumping over each is also a sign of dominance, especially when competing for hay, fresh vegetables, specially formulated pellets, or fresh fruits like nectarines.

 Note: When you see your bunnies jumping, always go closer, to be sure that it is what it is, some years ago, we lost 2 bunnies on our farm to army ants because we were not so attentive, we never knew it was the ants that were making them jump endlessly.

-When you keep male and female rabbits together, chances are that they’d start exhibiting some mating rituals and eventually copulate.
+When you keep male and female rabbits together, they might start exhibiting some mating rituals and eventually copulate.

 Scent marking is another ritual mating of rabbits which entails the buck showing dominance and marking their territory with their urine.